 The partnership aims to accelerate the digital transformation of air traffic management with the goal of making Europe’s airspace the most efficient, safest and environmentally friendly sky to fly in the world, while supporting the competitiveness and recovery of the aviation sector following the coronavirus crisis.

-EASA will be represented in the Governing Board of the SESAR3 Joint Undertaking.
-EASA will also support upcoming research projects.
+EASA is represented in the Governing Board of the SESAR3 Joint Undertaking and in other technical committees.

 For more information please consult the SESAR website.